jschmer/jMatic/doc/DOC.md

 First extend the DeviceDataPoints.DataPoint structure with the datapoints you want to use for your new device.
 Datapoints are identified by
 - name
-- channel (defaults to 0, every device has 0 to n channels.
-The order is defined by the XML-API)
+- channel (defaults to 0, every device has 0 to n channels)
 - optional functions:
   - converting the raw value (e.g. convert true/false to meaningful strings YES/NO, possibly use translation here too)
   - determine if the datapoint should be hidden in the UI (e.g. only show the 'error' state)